Human-Hummus/fdm/README.md

+# FDM - Functional Document Maker
-The functions in FDM are really more like macros, tbhnull
+The functions in FDM are really more like macros, tbh